 Be angry, and do not sin.
 Meditate within your heart on your bed, and be still.
 Selah.
 Offer the sacrifices of righteousness, And put your trust in the LORD. – Psalm 4:4-5

-And so it is David’s reminder for us to remain calm within our anger.
+It is David’s reminder for us to remain calm within our anger.
 It mustn’t lead us into a rage but into a focus that allows us to more clearly see the hand of God – to hear His voice and to follow His calling.
 Our heads may be swimming, but God has given us the lifeguards we need.
 Through Christ we are saved, redeemed in the precious blood He shed for us and restored by His resurrection.
 And by the work of the Holy Spirit we know God, build our relationship with Him, and find the strength we need to not only keep afloat but to successfully navigate ourselves from the perils of a life filled with discouragement until we reach that place where God sets us back on solid ground.

 “Put your trust in the Lord.”